SnekCode/WheelOfNamesHelper/README.md

 This will start the application in development mode and allow you to make changes to the code.

+## Deployment
+Ensure your github token is valid
+1. set an env var `GH_TOKEN` locally in terminal or in a `electron-builder.env` file
+1. git commit and push to the `master` branch
+1. create a tag.
+Ensure you have updated `package.json`
+1. `npm run build`
+1. `npm run publish`

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.